 Every successful project begins with a clear objective and a game plan: A creative brief.
-In this blog post, we share templates, tips and a creative brief example.
+In this blog post, we share a creative brief template, tips and examples.

 Creative briefs are used in marketing, advertising, design, and project management.
 Think of it as a clear, concise summary of the project you want to complete or a blueprint of what you need to do to produce stellar work.